 During the program, Fellows are able to observe the workings of the full institution, helping to develop an understanding of how a mid-size theatre functions.
 Through interdepartmental collaboration, the open office culture, attending regular All Staff meetings, having opportunities to interact with the Board of Directors and a meeting with Executive leadership, Fellows can gain a broad knowledge about the structure of non-profit theatre.

-Studio Theatre’s Fellows in Residence Program prepares early-career artists and administrators for a successful career in the arts.
+Studio Theatre’s Fellows-in-Residence Program prepares early-career artists and administrators for a successful career in the arts.
 In addition to the experience that Fellows gain through hands-on experience, the program offers additional components to support their professional development.

 SEMINARS